 Why You'll Love This Recipe

-- Pork stays juicy and tender
+- Pork stays juicy - Shoulder steaks have enough fat to stay tender

-- That sauce = made for rice
+- That sauce - Made for spooning over rice

 Ingredients